 I compared the percentage of pupils who obtained A* – C grades in English and Mathematics at the GCSE level among major ethnic groups with White British pupils.
 Now I am aware of how this comparison can seem – I’m really not being divisive here by pitting ethnic minority students against White British students and asking who’s better.

 It was a choice based on simple arithmetics.
-Whenever a population sub-group is compared against the national average, the sub-group itself in a sense dilutes the national average itself.
+Whenever a population sub-group is compared against the national average, the sub-group itself in a sense dilutes the national average.
 So instead I compared the performance of ethnic minority students with White British pupils since White British pupils made up 93% of all pupils who took GCSE exams in 2017.

 But I will also admit this: I was curious about how minority students fare against others.
 The constant mainstream stereotypes that we are fed of minorities being a bit less bright and a bit more primitive did make me wonder about how poorly these kids perform at school.